As an MSF donor, you can feel confident that we will use your money in a responsible, effective, and innovative way.

 Funds are subject to a rigorous accounting system, with every penny logged and all the information flowing back to headquarters, offices and our donors.
 We believe transparency and accountability are essential.

-We are also transparent about our charity crisis appeals – we will only ever launch a campaign if we are confident that we can spend your money on that specific emergency.
-There are no hidden disclaimers that will divert your donation to other parts of the organisation.
+We are also transparent about our charity appeals.
+We will always make it clear how your donation is spent - there are no hidden disclaimers that will divert your donation to other parts of the organisation.

 Essential costs